 Premier Liquor consists of three independently owned and operated stores in Amherst (3900 Maple Road), Williamsville (7980 Transit Road), and Orchard Park (3410 Amelia Drive).
 With the largest selection of premium wines and premier spirits, each Premier Group store has something for everyone—usually at a great deal.
 The stores have loyalty programs and free tasting classes, too.
 Plus, if you’re looking for something to pair with your wine or cocktails, you can visit Premier Gourmet at the Amherst location to pick up some artisan cheeses, pastries, and more.

 Multiple locations; 1-888-839-9638 or petsmart.com

-From food, toys, and treat for every pet imaginable, to adoption, grooming, training, and vaccinations, PetSmart is a one-stop shop for all things pets.
+From food, toys, and treats for every pet imaginable, to adoption, grooming, training, and vaccinations, PetSmart is a one-stop shop for all things pets.
 Their online store and mobile apps are easy to use and useful.
 They even offer Santa Photo shoots for your pets!
-With stores all over, there’s sure to be one nearby.
+With stores all over Western New York, there’s sure to be one nearby.

 Favorite Eyewear Store: LensCrafters